-Elected officials and appointed members cannot abstain from voting unless they declare a conflict of interest and unless an abstention based on a conflict of interest has been declared, a failure or refusal to vote shall count as an "aye" vote.
-In the case of a tie vote, a measure proposed shall be considered defeated.
+Elected officials and appointed members cannot abstain from voting unless they declare a conflict of interest.

+A failure or refusal to vote shall count as an "aye" vote.
+In the case of a tie vote, a proposed measure shall be considered defeated.